 Do you want more support in better managing Type 2 Diabetes?
 Do you want to help evaluate a new online learning program.

-The OnTrack Diabetes Program is a free online program that supports people with Type 2 diabetes to set and maintain their own goals for:
+The OnTrack Diabetes Program is a free online program that supports people with Type 2 diabetes to set and maintain their own goals to improve and maintain diabetes self-care, glycaemic control and emotional wellbeing.

 You may match the criteria for entry into this study if: